 6 reasons why Canadian investors love Sharesight

 Sharesight is the award-winning portfolio tracker that automatically calculates your total annualised performance – including brokerage fees, dividends, and currency fluctuations (something brokers and spreadsheets don’t do).
 Investors in over 90 countries trust Sharesight to track over 1 million investments, but there are a few features that we built specifically with Canada in mind.

-If you’re a Canadian investor, here’s why you’ll love Sharesight:
+If you’re a Canadian investor, here’s 6 reasons why you’ll love Sharesight: